awjlogan/emon32-fw/README.md

 ## Modifications

+### Floating point support

+The Cortex-M0+ does not have a hardware floating point unit, so all floating point operations are done in software.
+The gcc built in floating point functions are quite large and slow, and have been replaced with the [Qfplib](https://www.quinapalus.com/qfplib.html) library.
+All floating point operations, including type conversions, should use these functions.

 ### Compile Time Configuration

 Below is a list of the compile time options, grouped by location.
 The value for emonPi3 is given in bold, and the allowed range in general is given: